Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 Audio Degradation

-Back when we used to listen to radios, do you remember the sudden static sound while changing channels?
+When we used to listen to radios, do you remember the sudden static sound while changing channels?
 That’s a prime example of what unwanted interference sounds like.
 Whenever there’s a bad network, it’s really hard to get the appropriate signals in time.

 And when there’s a clear interruption in the passageway of such signals, you hear those static sounds.
 The same applies to headphones as well.
 It happens to all types of headphones.
-However, it’s a much constant occurrence with unbalanced headphones, to say the least.
+However, it’s a constant occurrence with unbalanced headphones, to say the least.

 CrossTalk